 Connance engaged with iV4, a Microsoft Gold Partner known for their cloud expertise, to provide a consulting assessment, proof of concept, and to develop and implement a customized Azure migration strategy.
 Because Connance had standardized on Microsoft and utilized Microsoft SQL Database Software, they looked to Microsoft Azure.

-Phase 1 also required iV4 to implement separation of subnets for different components, isolating development, disaster recovery, quality assurance, staging, and research in order to increase security and prevent exposure of new proprietary code to other systems.
 With the success of Phase 1, the team embarked on Phase 2 of the project which included the implementation of an Azure design of the production compute environments and migration of all production resources from Rackspace dedicated servers and virtual servers to Azure.

 Connance is known in the industry as an innovator, and it was important to utilize technology in their operations that would improve performance and provide a competitive advantage.
 The transition to the Azure cloud has brought the following benefits:

 Greater Efficiencies –With the transition to Azure, the Connance team realized a significant increase in speed for database refreshes to update development data with current data pulled from production.
 This was a big improvement over having to monitor it all weekend.
 The efficiencies gained allow Connance to test applications faster before they push out new builds, and they can make sure the integrity of the data stays true even after those changes are implemented.

 Improved Reliability and Availability – Providing more reliability behind the Connance product and services with the assurance that customer data has 99.9% availability and guaranteed uptime, and is backed up in the Azure Data Centers.